 You can buy naturally fermented condiments at health food stores — or make your own.

-Get creative and experiment!
+Get Creative and Experiment!

-Try making kefir ice cream, sourdough crackers, fermented coconut milk, mead (honey wine), Eat some Japanese natto (it’s good!) with rice.
+Try making kefir ice cream, sourdough crackers, fermented coconut milk, or mead (honey wine).
+Eat some Japanese natto (it’s good!) with rice.

 How to Ferment Foods At Home